-Review by the District Court, an Arbitrator or SOAH After it decides your case, the ARB must send you a copy of its order by certified mail.
+Review by the District Court, an Arbitrator or SOAH

+After it decides your case, the ARB must send you a copy of its order by certified mail.
 If you are not satisfied with the ARB's decision, you have the right to appeal to district court.
-As an alternative to district court, you may appeal through regular binding arbitration or the State Office of Administrative Hearings (SOAH) if you meet the qualifying criteria.
+As an alternative to district court, you may appeal through binding arbitration or the State Office of Administrative Hearings (SOAH) if you meet the qualifying criteria.

-If you choose to go to district court, you must start the process by filing a potition with the district court within 60 days of the date you receive the ARB's order.
-If you chose to appeal through regular binding arbitration, you must file a request for regular binding arbitration not later than the 60th day after you receive notice of the ARB order.
-Additional information on how to appeal through regular binding arbitration will be included with the ARB's order of determination.
-If you chose to appeal to SOAH, you must file an appeal with the appraisal district not later than the 30th day after you receive notice of the ARB's order.
-Appeals to district court, regular binding arbitration or SOAH all require payment of certain fees or deposits.
+If you choose to go to district court, you must start the process by filling a petition with the district court within 60 days of the date you receive the ARB's order.
+If you chose to appeal through binding arbitration, you must file a request for binding arbitration with the CAD not later than the 60th day after you receive notice of the ARB order.
+If you chose to appeal to the SOAH, you must file an appeal with the CAD not later than the 90th day after you receive notice of the ARB's order.
+Appeals to district court, binding arbitration or SOAH all require payment of certain fees or deposits.

-Tax Payment
+Tax Paymen